Eman-Ismaeil/Vehicle_Control_System_C/README.md

 Sequence Scenario:

-1) Ask the user if he/she wants to
+1) Ask the user if he/she wants to:
 a.
 Turn on the vehicle engine
 b.
 Turn off the vehicle engine
 c.
 Quit the system